 - Soft Hand - With a soft hand, you would usually hit until you have a total of no less than 18.
 The reason for attempting to reach a high total is because the ace protects you, and you will get the option to pass 21.
 If you pass 21, continue to hit and stop at 17.

 These are all general guidelines to help you make the most of your Blackjack bets.
 There are many more strategies for this game—some more advanced and others less.
-Either way, Blackjack is a fun game with many ways to play.
-Try it out for free first, until you understand all the ins and outs of the game.
-And you should have a great time playing Blackjack.
+Either way, blackjack is a fun game with many ways to play.
+Try it out for free first until you understand all the ins and outs of the game.
+Once you've figured out the game, you should have a lot of fun playing blackjack.